 UPDATE: Lawsuit Claims Tint to Blame in Fatal Hit of Teen JoggerAugust 26th, 2015 by Casey Flores

-A new step action been taken in the lawsuit alleging that window tint contributed to an accident that killed a 15-year-old in the state of New York.
+There’s been some updates in the lawsuit alleging that window tint contributed to an accident that killed a 15-year-old in the state of New York.

 The lawsuit is against the vehicle’s driver and the tint shop that installed the film.

-Though a police report that said tint was not the causing factor, Elvia Daniels has filed a civil complaint against Jason Hills and “ABC Tint Shop” (a pseudonym given for the tinter, who has yet to be identified) for negligence and what she believes was the wrongful death of her daughter Jenna Daniels.
+Though a police report said tint was not the causing factor, Elvia Daniels, mother of the deceased, has filed a civil complaint against Jason R. Hills and “ABC Tint Shop” (a pseudonym given for the tinter, who has yet to be identified) for negligence and what she believes was the wrongful death of her daughter Jenna Daniels.

 “On November 15, 2014, Hills was the owner of a 2005 Ford pickup truck … At some time prior to November 15, 2014, ABC applied tinting to the windshield and side windows of the Automobile,” the original complaint reads.
 It goes on to say that Hills operated the vehicle that struck Jenna, who later died of her injuries.